pulkomandy/c.vim/README.md

 What it does
 ------------

-The main change is to detect and highlight types in function and variable
+The main change is to detect and highlight types.
+The following cases are detected:
-declarations: variable type, function return type, and function parameters.
+- Variable declarations
+- Functions return type
+- Function parameters (in declaration and definition)
+- C-style casts (not C++ ones yet, TODO)
+- C++ "new" operator

+Another change is colorizing the parentheses of if, while, and for in the same color as the keyword (but this overrides rainbow parentheses so I'm not sure if it should be kept this way).

 Ideally, other parts of the highlighting will be left unchanged, but this part is not working perfectly yet.

-Another change is colorizing the parentheses of if, while, and for in the same color as the keyword (but this overrides rainbow parentheses so I'm not sure if it should be kept this way).

 How to use it
 -------------